 It took me a week, and I do mean a week, to process all these books.
 Every single moment of my free time involves the library.
 Sometimes I would log books for 8 hours a day.
 I would stay up until 1 AM and then wake up at 9 AM just to try to get it done.
 I posted a request for volunteers, but I didn’t get anyone to answer so I had to do everything myself.
 It was probably the biggest thing on my to-do list so far, and I’m glad to finally get it done.

 New Books Are Great, But Have You Tried Old Books?

-The best part was the kind of books I received in the donation.
+The best part is the kind of books I receive in the donation.
 I received at least 6 first editions and several books from the 1920’s to the 1940’s.
 One of the best books I received was a 1937 edition of Twenty Thousand Leagues Under the Sea and a 1950 edition of Leaves of Grass.
 Can you believe that someone was going to throw these books away in the trash?
 It’s heartbreaking, to say the least.
 With that in mind, I remember going dumpster diving as a kid and finding all kinds of books in good condition so I might start doing that again.
 I hear people do that for a living, so I’m sure I can save these books from sitting in a landfill while saving the environment in the process.

 If you would like to know more, check out out my library page.